 Would prefer to use an app to discover new recipes

-Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and healthy recipes to make.
+Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and nutritious recipes to make.

-Although this design problem had a straight-forward solution, it was still extremely useful to do interviews with other college students to figure out what features to include.
-I learned to set aside my assumptions based on my personal experience and frustrations, as doing user research is critical for building empathy and designing an effective solution that serves the needs of others.
-Through this project, I also tightened up my visual design by creating a cohesive visual style.
+Although this design problem had a straight-forward solution, it was still useful to conduct interviews with other college students to determine what features should be included in the recipe app.
+I learned to set aside my assumptions about the topic, as doing user research is critical for building empathy and gaining a deep understanding about the needs of the people you’re designing for.

-Moving forward, I would like to continue testing the usability of the app and iterating on the design.
-Feel free to send me feedback or comments!
+Moving forward, I would like to continue testing the usability of the app and iterating on the screens.
+Feel free to send me feedback or comments via email!